Eclipse-IoT/eclipsecon-2022-hackathon/README.md

 * A WASM-based simulator that sends messages directly to Drogue IoT, which can run in any browser.
 This can be used to prototype backend applications without needing to set up a mesh network.
 Note this this uses HTTP unlike the gateway which uses MQTT.

+You can try the WASM-based simulator by entering https://web-simulator-eclipsecon-2022.apps.sandbox.drogue.world in your browser, configure the parameters and press 'Run'.

 ## Model conversion

 The `model-converter` folder contains a HTTP server which is invoked by Drogue Cloud for each sensor event, and will convert data from the Bluetooth Mesh model format to the JSON format described in [MESHMODEL](MESHMODEL.md).